Mark-McCracken/online-boutique/marks-readme.md

 had added a tag saying the storage class depends on the cluster.
 Colour me unimpressed and frustrated with terraform, yet again!

+Initially created storage class with regional persistent disks on GKE, as these are more resilient, and I typically use a regional cluster.
+However, for this deployment I just used a single zone with preemptible nodes to reduce costs.
+This meant that there were no other nodes to replicate the disk to, and when provisioned, it could not be attached, so this had to be re-created.

 ## Opinions in approach

 ### Separate slow moving infrastructure from fast moving software